chapel-lang/chapel/doc/rst/tools/chplcheck/chplcheck.rst

 .. note::

     The fixit for 'NoFunctionFoo' demonstrated here is not production-ready.
-    It do not rename the uses of the function, nor does it check for conflicts with other names in the file.
+    It does not rename the uses of the function, nor does it check for conflicts with other names in the file.
 It is intended only to demonstrate the API for defining fixits.
 The same is true for various other versions of this example in this section.